 With the Pure Garden interlocking tileset, you can easily beautify your patio, deck, garage, and more.
 The lovely terracotta tiles have a fashionable open pattern design that beautifies an area and helps drain water effectively in normal weather.

-To create a walkway, patio, or dress up an existing patio or deck, snap the tiles together and set them on any firm, flat surface.
+To create a walkway, or patio, or dress up an existing patio or deck, snap the tiles together and set them on any firm, flat surface.

 - Installation is simple